Gabriel2409/angular/readme.txt

 Note : it i want to tie the canDeactivate to a specific component, i can use it directly instead of creating the CanComponentDeactivate interface

+---- passing static data to a route

+in app-routing:
+ {
+    path: 'not-found',
+    component: ErrorPageComponent,
+    data: { message: 'Page Not Found!' },
+  },

+in component : either option 1 or commented option works ngOnInit(): void {
+	  this.errorMessage = this.route.snapshot.data["message"]
+	//   this.route.data.subscribe(( data:Data )=>{
+	// 	  this.errorMessage = data["message"]
+	//   })
+  }